EzzineMontahe/HTML-Audio-and-Video-Player/README.md

 Add Your Media:
 Replace the src attributes in the video and audio elements with your own file URLs.

-📱 Browser Support
-Chrome ✅

-Firefox ✅

-Safari ✅

-Edge ✅

-Mobile browsers ✅

 🤝 Contributing
 Feel free to fork this project and submit pull requests!
 Some ideas for improvements:
 Add more playlist functionality
 Implement custom media controls
 Add volume controls
 Create a dark mode version

-📄 License
 This project is open source and available under the MIT License.

-🎊 Perfect For
-Personal portfolios

-Art and music projects

-Learning web development

-UI/UX design examples

-Creative coding demonstrations

-Made with 💖 by [Your Name]

-If you like this project, don't forget to give it a ⭐!